usefulparadigm/brunch-ractive/README.md

 ## Installation

-Clone this repo manually or use `brunch new dir -s usefulparadigm/brunch-ractive`
+Clone this repo manually or use `brunch new -s usefulparadigm/brunch-ractive`

 ## Getting started
 * Install (if you don't have them):